Category Archives: Linux

 Benchmark How Long a Program Runs In Linux Using Bash

-The following bash code might come handy for those of you who want to benchmark how long does a program runs.
-In the following example the assumption is that you want to pass along two parameters for your program to … Continue reading
+The following bash code might come in handy if you want to benchmark how long a program runs.
+The example assumes you want to pass two parameters along to the program.
+A timestamp is captured at the start and end … Continue reading

 Posted in Linux, Operating System, Ubuntu | Leave a comment